brunosez/MachineLearning_Courses/resources/List.md

 was free 2y ago, authors Brian Caffo and al. Roger D. Peng, Jeff Leek a series of 10 courses of 4 weeks each

+Mooc related to ISTL book
+see slides above
+Trevor Hastie, Bob Tibshirani

 ##Full courses
-Stanford, Andrej Karpathy and al.
+Stanford, Richard Socher and al.

+CS224d: Deep Learning for Natural Language Processing

+http://cs224d.stanford.edu/

-CS224d: Deep Learning for Natural Language Processing http://cs224d.stanford.edu/ you can follow different sessions (2016, 2017)
+you can follow different sessions (2016, 2017)